-I was talking with a banker last week about their lending policies at the moment.
+I was talking with a banker recently about their lending policies at the moment.

 One thing was very clear.
 In the current climate, they expect companies to have up to date accounts.

-The days of the bank accepting accounts from last December are gone.
+The days of the bank accepting accounts from many months ago are gone.
 Now they are looking for much more up to date accounts – monthly accounts preferably, and if not monthly quarterly.

 They know, as much as anyone else, how tight things are right now and while they are willing to lend they will try to minimise risk as much as possible.